SAP/ui5-typescript/README.md

 The UI5 type signatures are created and published as part of the UI5 build process.
 There are <b>two flavors</b> of the type definitions right now:

 1. the legacy flavor which defines all entities with their global names, like `sap.m.Button`.
 As using globals is discouraged, using this flavor should be avoided.
 The definition packages are named `ts-types`.
 2. the "ES modules" flavor which defines ES6-style module names for the entities.
 These definition support using modern JavaScript syntax with ES modules and classes, but require an additional transformation step, which can be run together with the anyway required TypeScript compilation.
-These recommended definition packages are named `ts-types-esm`.
+These recommended definition packages are simply named `types` (used to be `ts-types-esm` before release 1.113).

 Both flavors are available for SAPUI5 as well as OpenUI5.